 After this, reboot your computer and check L2TP/IPsec VPN will be connected.

-- Open Run Command on your PC by pressing Win + R keys together.
+- Open Run Command on your PC by pressing the Windows + R keys together.

 - In the search field type regedit and press OK to open the Registry Editor window